Fernthedev/beatsaber-quest-porting-guide/README.md

 #include "GlobalNamespace/TrackLaneRingsRotationEffect.hpp"

-MAKE_HOOK_OFFSETLESS(TrackLaneRingsRotationEffect_GetFirstRingRotationAngle, float, GlobalNamespace::TrackLaneRingsRotationEffect* self) {
+MAKE_HOOK_OFFSETLESS(TrackLaneRingsRotationEffect_GetFirstRingRotationAngle, &GlobalNamespace::TrackLaneRingsRotationEffect::GetFirstRingRotationAngle, float, GlobalNamespace::TrackLaneRingsRotationEffect* self) {
   // Anything here is pre fix since it is running before the original method

   // We call the original method by putting the name of our hook, self (which is the instance) as the first parameter and the rest of the parameters.